zulip/zulip/docs/production/security-model.md

     stream's message history.
-  * Organization administrators can do some basic management of private streams that they are not subscribed to: Changing the stream name and description, and viewing the current subscribers.
+  * Organization administrators can do some basic management of private streams that they are not subscribed to: Changing the stream name and description, viewing the current subscribers, and removing subscribers.

 * Zulip supports editing the content and topics of messages that have already been sent.
 As a general philosophy, our policies provide